adikabintang/kolor-di-dinding/networking/bgp.md

 BGP community attribute is some extra value that can be assigned to specific prefix(es) and advertised to other neighbors.

 What is "community" by the way?
 It actually refers to a group of prefixes that should be treated the same way.
 BGP community attribute is used to mark a set of prefixes that should be treated in a certain same way.
 For example, providers can use community attribute to apply a common routing policy such as assigning a certain LOCAL_PREF or WEIGHT.
-To put it simply, BGP community attributes can be used for traffic engineerng and dynamic routing policies.
+To put it simply, BGP community attributes can be used for traffic engineering and dynamic routing policies.

 4 well known BGP communities: